grahamanderson/dsp/02-editors.md

 ### Typing

 It may sound silly, but [make sure](http://www.typingtest.com/) you know how to type.
 You should be comfortable typing with perfect accuracy at 60 words per minute, at least.
 If you currently can't, practice until you can.
+Nobody said I'd have to learn to type.
+Ack––I Quit?!

 A lot of your work will be done in a text editor.
 You have to know how to use your editor.
 Any editor will work, but knowing a powerful editor well will make you faster, more comfortable, and more effective.